 This photo accompanied a June 11, 1975 article in the Lawrence Township Ledger about the newly-dedicated collection.
 The sculpture is the 1973 Carousel Horse.
 However, part of the photo’s caption is incorrect because at that time (1975) the New Jersey State Museum’s collection already held more than 225 pieces of Cybis.

 This photo shows part of the second level of the Library, where their individually-framed Folio One lithographs hang on the walls.
-It was taken in 2000 by Martin Crabtree, Reference & Literary Librarian at MCCC, whom I sincerely thank for his assistance with my research about the Cybis collection at Mercer.
+It was taken in 2000 by Martin Crabtree, Reference & Literary Librarian at MCCC.

 During the mid-1980s, construction began on a new MCCC Art Gallery in the separate but adjacent Communications Building; the gallery was completed in late 1989.
 The Cybis collection cases were then moved from the Library entrance area to the second floor of the Library, at the library end of a new hallway that connects it to the Art Gallery within the Communications Building.

-At some point during the 1990s, the ‘powers that be’ at MCCC decided that the Cybis collection should not be considered part of the rotating-exhibit Art Gallery because they are part of the college’s permanent holdings.
+At some point during the 1990s, the ‘powers that be’ at MCCC decided that the Cybis collection should not be considered part of the Art Gallery, because they were part of the college’s permanent holdings rather than being a rotating exhibit.
 The Cybis pieces were removed from the hallway area, boxed up, and put into storage in a back room inside the Communications Building, which is where they have remained ever since.
+There are no plans to return the Cybis collection to public display.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark and are used here only as reference material.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.